From the outside looking in, a career in restaurant management can seem exciting, fun, and rewarding:

 There’s a quantifiable tipping point when productivity and efficiency drop off (generally after you exceed 50 working hours in a week).
 Unfortunately, restaurant managers and owners tend to look the other way when physical, mental, and emotional signs of burnout surface.

-There are countless reasons why: they may be unwilling to relinquish control of their “baby,” lack the resources to keep up with operational demands, or work to stave off entrepreneurial guilt associated with taking a break.
+There are countless reasons why: they may be unwilling to relinquish control of their business, they might lack the resources to keep up with operational demands, or they might work contantly to avoid the entrepreneurial guilt associated with taking a break.

 The Secret Sauce

-Becoming a more productive restaurant manager hatches the ability to accomplish more in the same — or less — amount of time you were working before.
+Becoming a more productive restaurant manager lets you accomplish more in the same — or less — amount of time you were working before.
 Science also says you’ll feel 12% happier, too.

 But be warned, if you think multitasking is what makes you the poster child of productivity, you’re in for a rude awakening: Researchers at MIT found multitasking actually reduces productivity by up to 40%.
 Instead, they suggest refining and optimizing your current processes to work for you, instead of the other way around.